aedobbyn/beer-data-science/compile.md

 **GETting beer, the age-old dilemma**

+After creating a BreweryDB API key, we can supply the API with a request and receive a JSON response in return.
+The function below allows you to supply an endpoint and any additions you want to the URL.
+You can find a list of available endpoints in the [BreweryDB documentation](http://www.brewerydb.com/developers/docs).
+You'll want to set the `key` to the API key you create.

-* The BreweryDB API returns a certain number of results per page; if we want more than just the first page, we'll have to string a bunch of responses together end to end
-* So, we hit the BreweryDB API and ask for `1:number_of_pages`
-    * We can change `number_of_pages` to, e.g., 3 if we only want the first 3 pages
+The API returns 50 results per page so if we want more than just the first 50 results, we'll have to string a bunch of responses together end to end.
+For a given endpoint, the API response will contain the total number of pages for that output.
+So, we use the function below to hit the BreweryDB API and ask for `1:number_of_pages`.
+This way, if we only want the first 3 pages, say, we can change `number_of_pages` to 3.

-    * If there's only one page (as is the case for the glassware endpoint), numberOfPages won't be returned, so in this case we set number_of_pages to 1
-* The `addition` parameter can be an empty string if nothing else is needed
+In the case that the response contains only one page (as is the case for the glassware endpoint), `numberOfPages` won't be returned, so we'll set our `number_of_pages` to 1.
+The `addition` parameter can be an empty string if nothing else is needed.

 ```r